lee212/simpleazure/docs/arm.rst

+.. _ref-arm:

-Quick Start: Azure Resource Manager Mode
+Quick Setup for Azure Resource Manager Mode
 ===============================================================================

-Azure Resource Template (JSON based Infrastructure as Code) runs with Azure Resource Manager which Azure Python SDK 2.0.0+ supports with new packages and functions, and SimpleAzure uses new version of Azure Python SDK to deploy software stacks under Azure Resource Templates.
+Azure Resource Template (JSON based Infrastructure as Code) runs with Azure Resource Manager which Azure Python SDK 2.0.0+ supports with new packages and functions, and Simple Azure uses new version of Azure Python SDK to deploy software stacks under Azure Resource Templates.

 Previous development is now called 'legacy' or 'classic' mode of Azure Python